Yu-Group/stadisc/README.md

 ---

 In this repo, you will find Jupyter notebooks containing our statistical analysis of the dataset, including the steps we took to generate the results in the paper.
 Also contained are the scripts used throughout our analysis.
+The VIGOR data files are confidential and are excluded from the repo.